-Redirect URL under Configuration Portal Profile Portal Name
+Redirect URL under Configuration → Portal Profile → Portal Name

-For some browsers, is it preferable to redirect the user to a specific URL instead of the URL the user originally intended to visit.
+For some browsers, it is preferable to redirect the user to a specific URL instead of the URL the user originally intended to visit.
 For these browsers, the URL defined in redirectur1 will be the one where the user will be redirected.
 Affected browsers are Firefox 3 and later.

-IP under Configuration Captive portal
+IP under Configuration → Captive portal